Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Penalization argument

 The next concentration-compactness principle in the spirit of Lions \cite{Lions1, Lions2} will be used in the proof of the local compactness of $J_{\e}$.
-For this purpose, we recall that a sequence $(v_{n})\subset \x$ is tight in $\x$ if for every $\xi>0$ there exists $R>0$ such that
+We start by recalling some useful definitions.
+A sequence $(u_{n})\subset L^{1}(\R^{N})$ is tight if for every $\xi>0$, there exists $R>0$ such that